serock/secure-boot-scripts/docs/example-dell-windows.md

 ```

-The following secure boot certificates were saved.
+The saved secure boot certificates are listed below.

 ### PK certificate

-The PK certificate, which clearly should not have been shipped by Dell and expired in 2018, was not changed by following the *Mitigation deployment guidelines* mentioned above.
+The Platform Key (PK) certificate, which clearly should not have been shipped by Dell and expired in 2018, was not changed by following the *Mitigation deployment guidelines* mentioned above.

 ```
 Version: 3 (0x2)